dimkinv/performance-workshop/README.md

 > Essentially the line above works by telling the browser to prefetch the stylesheed but not to render it. and upon fetching then turn it into normal css `link` tag

+## Splitting code into chunks
+The `getWeather` function loads weather at the bottom of the screen, so it's actually not needed at the beginning of the load of the page.
+So let's defer it.

+1. Find the script reference that runs the `getWeather` function in `index.html` and add `defer` to the tag
+2. Measure again and pay attention to the `DOMContentLoaded` event change

 ## Deferring Offscreen Images
 There are a lot of libraries that can help us to lazy load images based on bounding box of the viewport.
 In this workshop we will use (lazysizes)[https://github.com/aFarkas/lazysizes].
 You can download latest version (here)[https://raw.githubusercontent.com/aFarkas/lazysizes/gh-pages/lazysizes.min.js]